caaronperez/Kata/README.md

 Step 1: In the Xcode console go to the test tab on the left side or open the .swift located on the KataTests folder Step 2: Execute the test on the play icons at the left side of the code

+How to insert a coin
+How to get your product or change